Alexia Bertrand

 Alexia Bertrand (born 30 March 1979) is a Belgian politician serving as a member of the Chamber of Representatives since 2024.
-Since 2025, she has served as group leader of the Open Flemish Liberals and Democrats.
+Since 2025, she has served as group leader of Anders.
 She is the daughter of Luc Bertrand.

 Bertrand was a member of the Parliament of the Brussels-Capital Region from 2019 to 2022, and served as group leader of the Reformist Movement.
 In 2022, she became a member of the Open Flemish Liberals and Democrats alongside her Reformist Movement membership.
 From 2022 to 2025, she served as state secretary for the budget and consumer protection.

 She is a member of The Trilateral Commission.